-- During 2018, the Commission intends to hold quarterly meetings of the Environmental Justice Task Force. - It is anticipated that in 2018, the Commission will need to conduct conformity analyses attendant to amendments to VISION 2050 and the 2017-2020 Transportation Improvement Program.
-The Commission will be the lead agency in the development of the conformity analyses, working with the appropriate State and Federal transportation and environmental agencies. - In 2018, Commission staff will initiate work on a feasibility study of bus-on-shoulder use as a potential way to increase the reliability of transit service within congested corridors and to encourage transit use by the public.
-Work in 2018 would include the creation of an advisory committee to guide the study effort, the development of a scope of work, and the conduct of the study. - In 2018, Commission staff will continue to work with WisDOT and local communities on the implementation and monitoring of performance of the statewide freight corridors within Southeastern Wisconsin.
-More specifically: - The monitoring and identification of potential changes or additions to the critical freight corridors. - o Reviewing and refining the freight bottleneck analysis presented in the State Freight Plan.
+- During 2019, the Commission intends to hold quarterly meetings of the Environmental Justice Task Force. - It is anticipated that in 2019, the Commission will need to conduct conformity analyses attendant to amendments to VISION 2050 and the 2019-2022 Transportation Improvement Program.
+The Commission will be the lead agency in the development of the conformity analyses, working with the appropriate State and Federal transportation and environmental agencies. - In 2019, Commission staff will initiate work on a feasibility study of bus-on-shoulder use as a potential way to increase the reliability of transit service within congested corridors and to encourage transit use by the public.
+Work in 2019 would include the creation of an advisory committee to guide the study effort, the development of a scope of work, and the conduct of the study. - In 2019, Commission staff will continue to work with WisDOT and local communities on the implementation and monitoring of performance of the statewide freight corridors within Southeastern Wisconsin.
+More specifically: - o The monitoring of the critical freight corridors. - o Reviewing and refining the freight bottleneck analysis presented in the State Freight Plan. - In 2019, Commission staff will initiate work on the quadrennial interim update to VISION 2050.